 It’s been a while since I’ve posted about the state of our garden.
 We have about 1/3 acre, much of which is under cultivation.
 Our orchard consists of 2 pear trees, 2 apple trees (one with 5 different varieties grafted on), an an enormous grapefruit tree that survives the winters in the micro-climate created by one of our beautiful old California oaks.
+The grapefruit tree is nestled right in the corner of the yard and often swoons its branches off to the dangerous power lines.
+I had to call the experts from treeserviceremoval.com to take care of this.
 For a number of years, we tried a vineyard (Syrah grapes, which like this climate) but neighboring redwood trees cast too much morning shade so the Brix (sugar content) was never high enough for decent wine.
 Last year, we dug up and gave away the last of the vines to friends with sunnier plots.
 The old cordons are excellent for pole beans, small climbing squashes (like Delicata), cucumbers, and the like.

 My husband has become enamored of the idea of “feral gardening,” so many of our plants are naturalized.
 Chard has sprouted in a number of places; it’s happiest right now at one end of the old vineyard, where the aforementioned shade provides a cooler environment during hot summer days.
 Purslane, amaranth, and arugula run rampant everywhere.
 And we will never, ever get rid of the tomatillos we were so imprudent to plant five or six years ago.
 (You need two to produce fruit and the result is hundreds and hundreds of seeds.)
 The asparagus is migrating through the lavender, which has returned the favor by invading the asparagus patch.
 Along the fence separating the apple and pear trees from the alley plot, volunteer scarlet runner beans are going gangbusters.
 I fully expect to find lacinato kale coming up in odd corners.